MetaLex-Tech/borg-core/README-yearnBorg.md

 After the transition, the co-approval process will become:

-1. Operation is initiated on the MetaLeX OS webapp
+1. Operation is initiated on the MetaLeX OS webapp [discuss fallback options]
 2. An on-chain proposal will be submitted to `YearnGovExecutor`
-3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp
+3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp [discuss fallback options]

 ### Module Addition